← Back to .knowledge

 Short answer

-Decide whether a coding team needs a repo-local memory layer, RAG, or both.
+Decide whether a coding team needs a repository context layer, RAG, or both.

-A retrieval system can surface the right-looking file and still miss whether the summary is stale, advisory, or contradicted by current tests.
+A retrieval system can surface the right-looking file and still miss whether the summary is outdated, secondary, or contradicted by current tests.

 Coding agents do not only need chunks.
-They need a route into the repository, a trust label, and a rule for when prose must lose to code.
+They need a route into the repository, a confidence label, and a rule that current code takes priority over prose.

-Without that layer, retrieved context can feel precise while the agent is still operating without a source-of-truth contract.
+Without that layer, retrieved context can feel precise even when the agent lacks clear repository-owned verification rules.

-.knowledge keeps the operating context in repository files: routing bundle, module cards, evidence, trust report, freshness, search index, and repair queue.
+.knowledge keeps repository context in local files: Routing Bundle, module summaries, evidence, confidence report, freshness, search index, and items to re-check.

-A RAG system can still index those artifacts, but the repo-local layer gives the agent the rules for how to use them.
+A RAG system can still index those files, while the repository context layer explains how the agent should use them.

 The practical pattern is route first, retrieve second, verify with current source and tests before behavior-changing edits.